 Also boarding houses and dormitories.
-This unit is suitable for use inside individual sleeping/resident rooms, provided a primary fire detection system already exists to meet fire detection requirements in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations.
+This unit is suitable for use inside individual sleeping/resident rooms, provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
+Using this unit in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations.